 I have to admit, even though I’d been whale watching before, nothing prepared me for how amazing this trip was.
 There were SO MANY WHALES and they were right next to the boat.
 It was just the most incredible feeling watching them.
 They splashed about on the surface, waved their fins at us and then did huge tail flips before coming back and performing all over again.
 I was totally in awe and could have stayed there watching all day.

 The evening was definitely the highlight of the weekend for all of us – we got to feed wild dolphins from the beach.
-The dolphins visit the beach each night and guests can line up to feed them in small groups.
+The dolphins visit the beach at Tangalooma every night and guests can line up to feed them in small groups.
 I went into the water with the boys and together we held out our fish.
 Our dolphin gently swam by us, taking each fish in turn and doing a little loop.
 Then Matt and Eva went into the water and gave the dolphin their fish.
 Eva was so excited that she threw her fish in the water before the dolphin even arrived.

 I can’t get over the fact that my kids are getting to have experiences like this – I know it’s something they’ll remember for a long time to come and I was actually quite teary after the experience as it reinforced to me why we moved them across the world to Australia – exactly for moments like this.
 (If you are keen on the idea of feeding dolphins in the wild, another place you can do that is Tin Can Bay – read my post about that here).

 After getting changed (you have to wade into the water in your clothes for the evening dolphin feeding), we decided to treat ourselves to dinner in the main restaurant – Fire and Stone.
 Eva fell asleep in Matt’s arms while we waited for our table so we laid her across some chairs to snooze, but as we were about to order dinner the boys pretty much fell asleep with their heads on the table.
 We switched our food order for a take away and carried them back to our room so they could go to bed, while we ate the delicious dinner with a bottle of wine in our room.
 There had been too much excitement to keep everyone awake beyond 7.30pm!